-Move on When Ready Students
+(formerly Move on When Ready (MOWR))

-- ABAC provides academically-talented high school students two opportunities to enroll in collegelevel coursework during high school: - A dual enrollment program in which students, while continuing their enrollment in high school, enroll in a course(s) for both high school and college credit. - A joint enrollment program in which students, while continuing their enrollment in high school, enroll in courses for college credit. - To participate in either of these programs, students must be enrolled in a public or private secondary high school which is accredited by one of the following: - A regional accrediting association (such as the Southern Association of Colleges and Schools) - Georgia Accrediting Commission - Georgia Private School Accrediting Commission (GAPSAC) - Accrediting Commission for Independent Study (ACIS) - Enrolled in a public school regulated by a school system and state department of education. - Students attending non-accredited homeschool programs or non-accredited high schools may be eligible to participate in dual or joint admissions programs if they satisfy all general admission requirements for dual enrollment and have validated their on-track Required High School Curriculum (RHSC) units. - > Official High School Transcript - Students must have a minimum GPA of 3.0 in academic subjects and exempt Learning Support requirements. - SAT/ACT Scores - Students must meet the minimum SAT score of 970 (Critical Reading + Math) or an ACT Composite Score of 21.
+- ABAC provides academically-talented high school students opportunities to enroll in college-level coursework during high school. - To participate, students must be enrolled in a public or private secondary high school which is accredited by one of the following: - A regional accrediting association (such as the Southern Association of Colleges and Schools) Georgia Accrediting Commission - Georgia Private School Accrediting Commission (GAPSAC) - Accrediting Commission for Independent Study (ACIS) - Enrolled in a public school regulated by a school system and state department of education. - Students attending non-accredited homeschool programs or non-accredited high schools may be eligible to participate in dual or joint admissions programs if they satisfy all general admission requirements for dual enrollment and have validated their on-track Required High School Curriculum (RHSC) units.

+- Official High School Transcript - Students must have a minimum GPA of 3.0 in academic subjects and exempt Learning Support requirements. - SAT/ACT Scores - Students must meet the minimum SAT score of 970 (critical reading + math) or an ACT Composite Score of 20.
+Students taking the new SAT (March, 2016 or later) must have a minimum SAT score of 1050 (reading and math).